 It’s easy to make a mistake without even realizing it.
 Some of the most common errors include not getting the seat tight enough in the car or setting the wrong recline angle for rear-facing infants.
 A car seat shouldn’t move more than one inch side-to-side or front-to-back when you pull on it at the belt path.
 Another frequent mistake is using both the vehicle’s seatbelt and the LATCH anchors at the same time.
 Most car seats are designed to be installed with one or the other, but not both.
 Always check your manual to be sure.

-LATCH vs. Seat Belt: Which to Use?
+LATCH vs. Seat Belt: Which Should You Use?

 You generally have two options for securing a car seat: the vehicle’s seatbelt or the LATCH (Lower Anchors and Tethers for Children) system.
 One isn’t necessarily safer than the other—the safest method is the one you can use to get a correct, tight installation every time.
 Your car seat’s manual is the ultimate guide here.
 It will tell you which method to use and provide detailed instructions.
 Some seats may have different weight limits for the LATCH system, so it’s important to know when you might need to switch to the seatbelt as your child grows.

-Perform Regular Safety Checks
+How to Perform Regular Safety Checks

 Even if you feel confident in your installation, getting a second opinion provides valuable peace of mind.
 We highly recommend finding a local car seat check station or a certified child passenger safety technician to look over your work.
 These experts are trained to spot common and not-so-common installation mistakes.
 They can teach you how to install your specific seat in your specific vehicle and answer any questions you have.
 Performing these checks regularly ensures your child stays safe as they grow and as you adjust the seat.

-Follow These Car Seat Safety Tips
+Essential Car Seat Safety Tips

 Installing a car seat is one thing, but using it correctly every single day is just as important.
 Small adjustments can make a huge difference in your child’s safety.
 By focusing on a few key details, you can feel confident that your little one is as secure as possible for every ride, whether you’re heading to the grocery store or on a family road trip.

-Position the Harness Correctly
+How to Properly Position the Harness

 A snug harness is your child’s first line of defense in a crash.
 For rear-facing seats, the harness straps should come from slots that are at or just below your child’s shoulders.
 Once you switch to a forward-facing seat, you’ll move the straps to be at or just above their shoulders.